-They considered Pythagoras as Hyperborean Apollo himself.
+They considered Pythagoras as Hyperborean Apollo himself11.
 In this regard it is said that once he showed his gold thigh to his guest, the Hyperborean Abaris.
 This priest had given a sacred arrow to Pythagoras by which he had flown from Hyperborea to Magna Greece.
-Abaris had given the arrow to Pythagoras because he had identified him with his Hyperborean Lord Apollo.
+Abaris had given the arrow to Pythagoras because he had identified him with his Hyperborean Lord Apollo12.

 After a period of general enthusiasm, his teachings, his incitement to a simple life style and to a behavior according to the divine laws (dharma), addressed towards him the antipathy and the envy of politicians.
 These people prompted the Crotonians to a revolt against the Pythagoreans: the crazed crowd burned the building where the Pythagoreans were gathering.
 Many of them died.
 Pythagoras managed to save himself, but, stroke by sorrow, he died in Metapontum, a city of Magna Greece, in 495 B. C.

-The diffusion of his thoughts and teachings has been incredibly wide: Diodorus Siculus, speaking of the Druids, states that all they followed the Pythagorean doctrines.
+The diffusion of his thoughts and teachings has been incredibly wide: Diodorus Siculus, speaking of the Druids15, states that all they followed the Pythagorean doctrines.

-The extraordinary reputation of Pythagoras has crossed the centuries and his doctrine, which remained alive in ancient Greece, and even more in Rome throughout its twelve centuries of monarchic, republican and imperial history17; in a Christianized form it continued alive until the Middle Ages.
+The extraordinary reputation of Pythagoras has crossed the centuries and his doctrine, which remained alive in ancient Greece, and even more in Rome throughout its twelve centuries of monarchic16, republican and imperial history17; in a Christianized form it continued alive until the Middle Ages.
 Dante (1265-1321 A.D.), the greatest Italian poet, has been the last important master of this paramparā.

-Here we have to mention the most important Latin Pythagorean master, the great poet Virgil (70-19 B.C.) who lived at the beginning of the Roman
+- Here we have to mention the most important Latin Pythagorean master, the great poet Virgil (70-19 B.C.) who lived at the beginning of the Roman imperial period.